How Mardi Gras Affects New Orleans Property Values and Mortgage Rates

 Miller adds that the architecture in New Orleans is unlike any other city, as well, with deceptively small, cramped homes stretching along long, skinny lots, giving way to high ceilings and generous square footage — “shotgun” architecture, as he calls it.

 All of these factors make property valuation in the city complicated.
 Even so, New Orleans remains a highly-desirable place to live despite residual Katrina damage — perhaps even because of it, since much of the rehabilitation efforts in the city have brought new buildings and new jobs to the area.
 Home values are reflective of this, and Mardi Gras celebrations only help, supplying money and jobs needed to continue rebuilding New Orleans.

 A January 2014 report by the New Orleans Metropolitan Association of Realtors found home prices in the New Orleans metro area continued to rise through 2013, with some parts of the city experiencing jumps as high as 15 percent.
 In fact, 2013 prices in all of New Orleans were up 8 percent from 2012 for an average $325,348.

 Mardi Gras and Mortgage Rates

-Zillow also shows that mortgage rates in New Orleans are competitive with the national average.
-Following the national trend of plummeting interest rates that have just begun to creep back up, the graph below shows that we at least know Mardi Gras hasn’t made it any more expensive to finance property in the city.
+Zillow shows that mortgage rates in New Orleans are competitive with the national average.
+Following the national trend of sharply rising interest rates following a period of historical lows, the graph below shows that we at least know Mardi Gras hasn’t made it any more expensive to finance property in the city.

 While major festivals often cause cities to lose money, Mardi Gras is a big money maker for New Orleans and that prosperity translates to property values as well.
 Homeowners can breath a sigh of relief, as the wild antics and increased crime associated with Mardi Gras festivities do not impact their home values negatively, and if anything, make the city of New Orleans an even more desirable place to call home.